johnnyd710/johnnyd710.github.io/commonplace.md

 --- 2022-06-12 Antifragility by Nassim Taleb

-"Further, after the occurrence of an event, we need to switch the blame from the inability to see an event coming (say a tsunami, an Arabo-Semitic spring or similar riots, an earthquake, a war, or a financial crisis) to the failure to understand (anti)fragility, namely, “why did we build something so fragile to these types of events?”
+"Further, after the occurrence of an event, we need to switch the blame from the inability to see an event coming (say a tsunami, an Arabo-Semitic spring or similar riots, an earthquake, a war, or a financial crisis) to the failure to understand (anti)fragility, namely, "why did we build something so fragile to these types of events?"
 Not seeing a tsunami or an economic event coming is excusable; building something fragile to them is not."

 --- 2022-06-12 Sapiens by Yuval Harari